 Cotton fracture

-Cotton fracture is a fracture of the ankle involving the lateral malleolus, medial malleolus and distal posterior aspect of the tibia (posterior malleolus). [aka *trimalleolar fracture ]
+Cotton fracture is a three-part fracture of the ankle involving the lateral malleolus, medial malleolus and distal posterior aspect of the tibial plafond (posterior malleolus). [aka *trimalleolar fracture ]

-1910 – Cotton in his text book ‘Dislocations and Joint-Fractures‘ outlines the mechanism and reduction of Pott fracture with posterior luxation and fracture
+1910 – Frederic Jay Cotton (1869-1939) in his textbook chapter on ‘Injuries at and about the ankle‘, outlines the mechanism and reduction of Pott fracture with posterior luxation and fracture

-1915 – Cotton described in minute detail 53 cases of bimalleolar fracture with posterior luxation and fracture of the distal posterior tibia; mechanism of causation; reduction and operative treatment.
+1915 – Cotton described 53 cases of bimalleolar fracture with posterior luxation and fracture of the distal posterior tibia; mechanism of causation; reduction and operative treatment.
 [JAMA.
 1915;64:318–321.]

 Associated Persons